p4-mapreduce

 }

-The Master should forward this message to all of the living Workers that have registered with it.
+The Manager should forward this message to all of the living Workers that have registered with it.
 The Workers, upon receiving the shutdown message, should terminate as soon as possible.
-If the Worker is already in the middle of executing a task (as described below), it is okay for it to complete that task before being able to handle the shutdown message as both these happen inside a single thread.
+If the Worker is already in the middle of executing a task (as described below), it is okay for it to complete that task before handling the shutdown message, as both of these happen inside a single thread.

-After forwarding the message to all Workers, the Master should terminate itself.
+After forwarding the message to all Workers, the Manager should terminate itself.

-At this point, you should be able to pass test_master_00
+At this point, you should be able to pass these tests:

-The Master should keep track of all Workers at any given time so that the work is only distributed among the ready Workers.
+The Manager should keep track of all Workers at any given time so that the work is only distributed among the ready Workers.
 Workers can be in the following states:

 ready